llikaj17/amls_wine_project/README.md

 3. Secondly, I transformed non-normal data distribution into a normal shape using box cox transform
 4. Then I checked for multicollinearity and kept note on two columns that can be removed to see if they improve the results: residual sugar and total sulfur dioxide.
 5. Then I run the models again, this time using the validation set instead of test set, with and without the columns mentioned before.
-Removing the columns didn't improve the results.
+While removing the columns didn't improve the results for the regression task (so we decide to keep the two columns), it did improve slightly the wine type classification task (so we decided to remove the columns).
 6. Jupyter Notebook is saved as 03_Tuning.ipynb inside 02_Tuning folder.